ScratchJr Project Rubric

 ScratchJr Project Rubric Overview

 The ScratchJr Project Rubric is a validated assessment that captures children’s ability to transform their coding knowledge into creating purposeful and creative projects.
-There are two main aspects in the rubric: Coding Concepts and Project Design.
-Multiple subcategories in this rubric are highly related to computational thinking concepts such as Sequencing, Events, Repeat, and Number Input.
-The Coding Concepts evaluate coding blocks’ complexity, efficiency, and functionality, while the Project Design focuses on aesthetic elaboration and customization.
-The ScratchJr Project Rubric can be administered after children complete their ScratchJr projects, typically taking around 3-5 minutes per project.
+There are multiple subcategories in this rubric that are highly related to both computational thinking concepts and project design such as Syntax Complexity, Efficiency, Coordination, and Programmed Customization.
+The ScratchJr Project Rubric can be administered after children complete their ScratchJr projects.
+This grading process typically takes around 3-5 minutes per project.
 To read more, please see our Publications page.

 Sample Items